 The interim report can be downloaded here.

-The main report will be published in July 2019.
+The main report will be published later in 2019.

 As well as a series of practice briefings highlighting key issues, challenges and implications for practice for those working in social work and early help, police and criminal justice, health, and education.